bdauer/retrievegeneratereport/README.md

 ### Instructions
 After downloading the code:
-1. In your terminal, `cd` into `topsitessummarized`.
+1. In your terminal, `cd` into `retrievegeneratereport`.

-2. If you'd like to create a virtualenvironment, create one.
-Make sure to use `-p python3`.
+2. If you'd like to create a virtualenvironment, create one with `virtualenv -p python3 env`.
+(Activate it with `source env/bin/activate`).

 3.  `pip install -r requirements.txt` will install the requirements.

 4. In your terminal, type `python main.py <email> <password>`, where `email` and `password` are used to access your valid Alexa account.
-If your default python installation is 2.7, make sure to type `python3` instead of `python`.
+If your default python installation is 2.7 and you aren't using a virtual environment, make sure to type `python3` instead of `python`.

 5. You can run the unit tests with `python tests.py`.

 While the program runs it will provide feedback on its current status to stdout.

+Once it has finished, it will produce the three reports as html files in the same directory.

 ### Potential Enhancements and Improvements